- Gemfibrozil oral tablet is available as a brand-name drug and a generic drug. Brand name: Lopid.

 Loperamide is used to treat diarrhea.
 When used with gemfibrozil, the effects of loperamide may be increased.
 Your doctor may decrease your dosage of loperamide if you need to take it with gemfibrozil.

 Certain drugs that also lower cholesterol increase certain risks if taken with gemfibrozil.
 Don’t use these drugs with gemfibrozil.
 They increase your risk of muscle toxicity or kidney failure.
-This may occur after three weeks of combined therapy, or can occur after several months.
+This may occur after three weeks of combined therapy, or it can occur after several months.
 Examples of these drugs include:

 Using gemfibrozil with certain diabetes drugs can increase the effects of those drugs.
 This raises your risk of severe low blood sugar levels.
 Don’t use these drugs with gemfibrozil.
 Examples of these drugs include: